ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 The Dictionary syntax ({{Section 3.2 of !FIELDS}}) can associate parameters with each key-value pair.
-This document does not define any semantics for any parameters that might be included.
 When processing a parsed Dictionary to obtain preferences, any unknown parameters MUST be ignored.